 The Freedom Center’s next half century.

-A recent grant of $550,000 from the Ohio Department of Mental Health and Addiction Services enabled the Freedom Center to purchase the building at 135 South Main Street.
+A 2022 grant of $550,000 from the Ohio Department of Mental Health and Addiction Services enabled the Freedom Center to purchase the building at 135 South Main Street.

 With this transformational gift, the Freedom Center will be able to expand services, provide care for diverse populations in appropriate settings, and accommodate critical services for all who are in need of them.
 The location places the Freedom Center in the heart of downtown Mount Vernon where we are accessible to all for comprehensive care for addiction, mental health, prevention, and family support.